September 18-19, 2025

 Felix Beckendorf, MSCA NCP Germany

-Dr. Senem Şanal Erginel, MSCA Unit, European Commission
+By Policy Officer Senem Sanal Erginel, MSCA Unit, European Commission

-3-minute short pitches by 5 MSCA fellows and alumni.
+3-minute short pitches by 6 early career researchers and alumni.
 Showcasing their scientific breakthroughs.

 Contestants